pranathibinf/NEU_EXP/README.md

 The dataset is available at https://www.gencodegenes.org/human/ use GTF of Comprehensive gene annotation for the primary assembly (chromosomes and scaffolding).
 Use release Release 45 (GRCh38.p14)

 ## Dependencies
-R (version 3.6.0 or higher recommended)
+R (version 3.6.0 or higher recommended), Bioconductor packages: rtracklayer, GenomicFeatures
-Bioconductor packages:
-rtracklayer
-GenomicFeatures

 ## Running the Code
 1) Download and Parse GTF File: The script starts by downloading the GTF file from the GENCODE website (Release 45).
 It then loads this file and parses it to create a TxDb object.